hank110/smoking_status_keywords/README.md

 ## Development of algorithm for classification smoking status from unstructured bilingual electronic health records based on natural language processing

 ### Introduction
-- This repository contains keywords extracted from the paper "Development of algorithm for classification smoking status from unstructured bilingual electronic health records based on natural language processing"
+- This repository contains smoking-related keywords extracted in the paper "Development of algorithm for classification smoking status from unstructured bilingual electronic health records based on natural language processing"
 - For more information about the work, please refer to [our paper](https://preprints.jmir.org/preprint/26978) or feel free to contact the corresponding author.

 ### Contents